mong8se/smart-tab-group/README.md

 ## The Details

+There are preferences if you want to opt out of the smart un-grouping.

+Also you can choose the naming strategy (only Firefox v139 and above) :

+Use Title:
 The name of the group is set to the title of the parent tab, if it has one, otherwise the domain name is used.

+Use URL:
+The domain name is used.

+Use None:
+The group name is blank.

 ### The Permissions